What is an Interview Session for a German Student Visa?

 - Why do you want to study in Germany and not in Canada or the USA?

 Answer: Germany competes with other countries as of first-class quality, practice-oriented and internationally-oriented study programs, but also as of the low-cost or no-cost studies.
-You might answer that studying in Germany is more affordable and feasible compared to in Canada or USA.
+You might answer that studying in Germany is more affordable and feasible compared to in Canada or the USA.

 - Can you tell me some facts about your university?